 If a user has already purchased a product from your website — and agreed to receive emails from you during the checkout process — sending a follow-up email a few days after the product is delivered keeps the conversation going and gauges their future interest in your product line.

-A post-purchase follow up also shows that you care about them beyond a sale and that your company has an interest in their success using your product.
-It gives you an opportunity to get feedback on their purchase experience, which, in turn, helps you reduce friction for future customers.
+A post-purchase follow-up also shows that you care about them beyond a sale and that your company has an interest in their success using your product.
+It allows you to get feedback on their purchase experience, which, in turn, helps you reduce friction for future customers.

 Some best practices for this type of email are to ask them to write a review of your product and/or read original content on how to use your product (those YouTube videos you created would be perfect here).